Marketing Canvas - Media

 To understand whether your Media strategy is helping you achieve your goals, comprehensive evaluation is critical.
 Rate your agreement with the following statements on a scale from -3 (completely disagree) to +3 (completely agree):

-Your owned media is solid, consistent with your goals, and serves as the foundation for your media strategy.
+1. Your owned media are solid, consistent with your goals and serve as the foundation for your media strategy.

-Your earned media strategy helps secure the authority and credibility of your business to your audience.
+2. Your earned media strategy helps you to secure authority and credibility of your business to your audience.

-You have created engagement and a community for your customers through your shared media strategy.
+3. You have created engagement and community for your customers through your shared media strategy.

-You have amplified your targeting for achieving your goals through both offline and online paid media.
+4. You have amplified your targeting for achieving your goals through paid off-line and on-line media.

 This scoring system will help you identify areas where your strategy is strong, as well as areas for improvement.
 For instance, a low score in the earned media strategy may indicate a need for stronger PR efforts.